Girl Scouts Western Pennsylvania may modify this guidance, from time

 meetings or activities.

-At this time, troops should keep activities within the counties of
+At this time, troops can participate in activities outside the

-GSWPA.
-Outdoor spaces where social distancing can be maintained are
+counties of GSWPA.
+Outdoor spaces where social distancing can be

-strongly recommended for meetings.
-Get advance permission from the
+maintained are strongly recommended for meetings.
+Get advance

-property owner or the jurisdiction that provides the location.
+permission from the property owner or the jurisdiction that provides

 GSWPA will permit troops to meet at private residences/property,